As a multicultural country, Canada has many exciting festivals and cultural attractions that take place throughout the year.

 One of the biggest galleries in Canada, the National Gallery is situated in the capital city of Ottawa, Ontario.
-The gallery has many spectacular displays of international drawings, photography, sculpture and paintings, but specialises in Canadian work and artists.
-Notable internationally recognized artworks include work from Salvador Dali, Andy Warhol and Pablo Picasso.
+The gallery has many spectacular displays of international drawings, photography, sculpture, and paintings, but specializes in Canadian work and artists.
+Notable internationally recognized artworks include work from Salvador Dali, Andy Warhol, and Pablo Picasso.

 Art Galleries: Artcyclopedia